 Lessons From Brazilian Culture: Ready To Get Touchy And Personal?

 When doing business in Brazil there’s a detail you shouldn’t forget – the individual is up front.
 A well-known global brand can have a starting advantage.
-But if a business representative doesn’t click with the locals, well then… In Brazil a famous name will get you only to a certain point.
+But if a business representative doesn’t click with the locals, well then … In Brazil a famous name will get you only to a certain point.
 To Brazilians it’s more important with “whom” (the person) they are doing business and not with “what” (the company).

-Business Etiquette From a Cultural Perspective
+Business Etiquette in Brazil From a Cultural Perspective

 Establishing a good business relationship in Brazil takes up more time than usual.
 Think of it as a personal challenge.
 The good thing is that everyone has an equal start.
 If you’re an unknown player in the market or just set to conquer Latin America, a firm yet warm impression will open doors.